|

 get one set from each parent during sexual reproduction.

-Through plant breeding or other manipulation, some
+Through plant breeding or other chemical manipulation, some

 plants are produced which have four sets of chromosomes